The Bankrate promise

 Note that the quote you receive from one company may not reflect the quotes you receive from other insurers.
 This is largely because each insurance company has a proprietary algorithm for calculating rates based on various factors individual to you.
 Even before a speeding ticket, you may be able to save hundreds per year by switching carriers.
 If your current insurer increases your premium after a ticket, it’s always worth getting car insurance quotes from at least three companies.

 |Car insurance company||Average annual full coverage premium before speeding ticket||Average annual full coverage premium after speeding ticket||Percent increase|

 *Premiums are average annual full coverage premiums for 40-year-olds

-A defensive driving course not only offers beneficial driving and safety tips but may help you save on car insurance premiums.
-Many carriers offer a discount if you enroll and complete a defensive driving course.
-The only caveat is, make sure it is a course approved by the insurer before enrolling, so you can get the highest amount of savings.
+- Defensive driving courses: A defensive driving course not only offers beneficial driving and safety tips but may also help you save on car insurance premiums.
+Make sure the course is approved by the insurer before you enroll.

 Frequently asked questions

 To find the best car insurance company with a speeding ticket on your record, it pays to shop around.
-Comparing multiple quotes and companies is a smart strategy.
-This helps you find the one which fits your budget and gives you the options you need.
+Comparing multiple quotes for the same coverage types and policy limits can help you find the insurer that fits your budget and offers the options you need.